Editing images using code

 It comes with bindings for C, C++, and the command-line.
 Full bindings are available for Ruby, Python, PHP, .NET, Go, and Lua. libvips is used as an image processing engine by sharp (on node.js), bimg, sharp for Go, Ruby on Rails, carrierwave-vips, mediawiki, PhotoFlow and others.
 The official libvips GUI is nip2, a strange combination of a spreadsheet and a photo editor.

 It seems to optimally pipeline operations and stream them from disk, which is much better for typical use cases.
 Documentation for vips is not amazing, but it is bloody good software.
 There is a CLI interface, which is under-advertised but very useful.
-Occasionally you need to work out what that does from API documentation, but I’ve guessed right every time so far.
+Occasionally I need to deduce what it does from the API documentation rather than a nice man page, but usually I’ve guessed right so far.

 2 graphicsmagic/imagemagick

 graphicsmagick and imagemagick are similar but hate each other like competitive siblings.
 Imagemagick is the “original”, whatever that might mean in the tangled phylogeny of software intellectual property. graphicsmagick is the younger sibling who claims that its more famous and successful elder sold out.
-FWIW Graphicsmagick seems to have a better API, but most users probably do not care.
+FWIW Graphicsmagick seems to have a better API, but most users probably don’t care.
 They are reasonably interchangeable from this user’s perspective.
 I think imagemagics command names are grandiose and graphicsmagick’s are more sensible, FWIW.
-From a developer perspective, IM pretends GM does not exist, whereas GM knows IM exists and thinks it is awful:
+From a developer perspective, IM pretends GM doesn’t exist, whereas GM knows IM exists and thinks it’s awful:

 Here are some reasons to prefer GraphicsMagick over ImageMagick or other popular software: